Navassa Island: History

 On August 29, 1996, the U.S. Coast Guard dismantled the light on Navassa.
 An inter-agency task force headed by the U.S. Department of State transferred the island to the U.S. Department of the Interior.
 By Secretary's Order No. 3205 of January 16, 1997, the Interior Department assumed control of the island and placed the island under its Office of Insular Affairs.
 A 1998 scientific expedition led by the Center for Marine Conservation (now the Ocean Conservancy) in Washington DC described Navassa as a unique preserve of Caribbean biodiversity.
 The island's land and offshore ecosystems have survived the twentieth century virtually untouched.

 By Secretary's Order No. 3210 of December 3, 1999, the U.S. Fish and Wildlife Service assumed administrative responsibility for Navassa, which became a National Wildlife Refuge.
 The Office of Insular Affairs retains authority for the island's political affairs and judicial authority is exercised directly by the nearest U.S. Circuit Court.
-Access to Navassa is hazardous and visitors need permission from the Fish and Wildlife Service in order to enter its territorial waters or land.
+Access to Navassa is hazardous and the island is now closed to visitors.

 Back to Navassa Page